How to Make a Residual Plot in R & Interpret Them using ggplot2

 When to use Residual Plots

 Residual plots can be used in any situation where we have used a regression model to analyze the relationship between two or more variables.
-They are handy when evaluating the validity of the assumptions of the model.
+These plots are useful when you need to evaluate the validity of the assumptions of the model.
 For example, the linear model assumes linearity between the independent and dependent variables, and we can then use a residual plot to evaluate whether this assumption is met.

 Types of Residual Plots